ebeneliason/acetate/README.md

         -- perform additional debug drawing here
     end
     ```

     Note that you may not need to implement `playdate.debugDraw` yourself if you leverage Acetate's
     support for implementing `debugDraw` within your individual sprite classes.
 (You will, however,
     need to do your own debug drawing for anything not associated with sprites.)

+4.  **Device Crashes** Acetate is not initialized on-device.
+Attempting to access its members
+    or call its functions outside the simulator will cause Playdate to crash.
+You can do so
+    safely from within any _functions_ you write (e.g. `debugString`, `debugDraw`, etc.) or within
+    key handlers, as these will only be called within the simulator.
+Any access outside these
+    functions should be wrapped within a check to ensure acetate has been initialized:

+    ```
+    if acetate.initialized then
+        -- safe to access acetate members here, for example to call `acetate.setFocus(mySprite)` end
+    ```

 ## License